Randal Grichuk

 The Cardinals never did solve the Greene puzzle.
 In 2018, he posted a 4.09 ERA between Double-A Springfield and Triple-A Memphis.
 That November, the Royals selected him off of waivers.
 In 2021, Greene made 24 combined appearances for the Orioles and Dodgers, posting a 7.11 ERA over 25 1/3 innings.

 Greene started the 2022 season in the Orioles’ minor league system before he was released in June.
-He pitched for Caneros de Los Mochis in the Mexican League in 2023.
+He pitched for Caneros de Los Mochis in the Mexican League in 2023 and for the Astros’ Triple-A affiliate in 2024.

 Leone pitched two seasons for the Cardinals, posting a 4.50 ERA over 24 innings in 2018 and a 5.53 ERA in 40 2/3 innings in 2019.
 In November 2019, the Cardinals released him.
-Since then, he has pitched for the Indians, Giants, Mets, Angels, and Mariners.
+Since then, he has pitched for the Indians, Giants, Mets, Angels, Mariners, and White Sox.

 Grichuk spent four years with the Blue Jays, batting .243 with 90 homers and 257 RBIs over that span.
-In 2019, he posted career highs with 31 homers and 80 RBIs, though he hit just .232/.280/.457 that season.
+He posted career highs with 31 homers and 80 RBIs in 2019, though he hit just .232/.280/.457 that season.
 In March 2022, the Blue Jays traded him to the Rockies, and at the 2023 trading deadline the Rockies traded him and C.J.
 Cron to the Angels for two prospects.

 [1] Todd Eschman, “Cardinals deal Grichuk to Toronto in effort to bolster the bullpen,” Belleville News-Democrat, January 20, 2018.